mthenw/frontail/README.md

-# frontail(1) – realtime log stream in the browser
+# frontail – realtime log stream in the browser

 ```frontail``` is node.js application for serving `tail -F` output to browser.